FIWARE/tutorials.Big-Data-Flink/README.md

 Before you start you should ensure that you have obtained or built the necessary Docker images locally.
-Please clone the repository and create the necessary images by running the commands as shown:
+Please clone the repository and create the necessary images by running the commands as shown.
+Note that you might need to run some of the commands as a privileged user:

 ```bash

 git clone https://github.com/sonsoleslp/fiware-cosmos-orion-flink-connector-tutorial.git
 cd fiware-cosmos-orion-flink-connector-tutorial
 ./services create

 ```